microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 ### Operation ordering

+1. If partitions were specified in the config, customize the disk partitions and reset the boot-loader.

-1. Override the `/etc/resolv.conf` file with the version from the host OS.
+2. Override the `/etc/resolv.conf` file with the version from the host OS.

-2. Update packages:
+3. Update packages:

    1. Remove packages ([PackageListsRemove](#packagelistsremove-string),
    [PackagesRemove](#packagesremove-string))